Created by Taylor Sheridan.

 Distributed by Paramount+.

-Special Ops: Lioness is an exciting spy drama that mixes action, emotion, and tough choices.
+Special Ops: Lioness is an exciting action and spy series with strong performances and thrilling missions.

 Zoe Saldaña as Joe McNamara